exelix11/mono-nx/README.md

 This is a clip of a [file explorer C# app rendering a GUI with SDL2 and Imgui](managed/explorer_demo) running on console.
 More clips: [pad_demo](notes/assets/pad_demo.mp4) and [guess_number](notes/assets/number_demo.mp4)

-While a few things do work this is only an experiment.
-I don't plan on continuing development or fix bugs, take this project just as a proof of concept.
-There is minimal versioning and testing, you probably don't want to use this to actually make homebrew.
+While a few things do work this is only an experiment, there is no support and I don't plan on continuing development or fix bugs.
+Take this project just as a proof of concept with minimal testing, you probably don't want to use this to actually make homebrew.

-If you're curious about the process of porting mono to a weird platform I wrote a [write-up](notes/writeup.md) with some of the challenges I faced and my workarounds.
+If you're curious about the process of porting mono to a weird platform I documented some of the challenges I faced and my workarounds in this [write-up](notes/writeup.md).

 ## What works